rubichandrap/territory-of-indonesia-toolkit/README.md

 - Clone this repo, then run `go run main.go`.

 ### Options
 You can run this program with additional argument variable.
-For example: `go run main.go <option>`
+For example: `go run main.go --<option>`

 | Option         | Default | Available Value | Description
 |----------------|---------|-----------------|--------------------------------------------------------------|